 Cubital tunnel syndrome causes numbness or tingling in the ring and/or small fingers, weakness in the fingers and hand, and a sharp pain or dull ache on the inner side of the elbow when the elbow is touched.
 Diagnostic tests such as nerve conduction studies, electromyogram or x-rays may be required to confirm the diagnosis.

 Conservative options for alleviating cubital tunnel symptoms include rest, avoiding activities that provoke symptoms, and anti-inflammatory medications.

-If conservative options are not effective, surgery may be recommended.
-This surgical procedure releases the ulnar nerve from the cubital tunnel.
+If conservative options are not effective, surgery may be recommended to release the ulnar nerve from the cubital tunnel.
 Removal of a small amount of bone will allow the nerve to glide smoothly and reduce chances of recurrent irritation or compression.
-A posterior elbow splint is placed after surgery for approximately 10-14 days, and then rehabilitation is initiated with slow, progressive motion and strengthening.

 Dr. Gray’s Post Op Protocol: in Situ Release